Winnbor/Winnbor/README.md

 ### Hi there 👋 My name is Natalia
-My email :envelope: : natalia.shiller@yahoo.com
+📫 My email : natalia.shiller@yahoo.com

 <!--
 **Winnbor/Winnbor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.